Volcanex/li-risk/backend/README.md

+Why is giving me every single package I've ever installed this is so weird !
+I'm so bad at these things, I'm just cleaning it out manually.

 Docker is hosted here!
 http://localhost:5001/

 Locally hosted at
 http://127.0.0.1:5000/

-If running locally from the server directory run:
+If running locally; from the backend directory run:

 source venv/bin/activate